Choosing the right solution

-You may be responsible for lone workers working in remote or hazardous environments or undertaking risky tasks – does the system enable GPS tracking at regular intervals so you know these vulnerable lone workers are safe?
+You may be responsible for lone workers working in remote or hazardous environments or undertaking risky tasks – the functionality available may influence your choice, for example, does the system enable GPS tracking at regular intervals so you know these vulnerable lone workers are safe?

 Ease of administration and reporting are important – check if you can easily assign and reassign devices across your lone worker pool, look for features such as ‘out of office’ to manage daily operations.

 The ability to respond swiftly and appropriately to incidents is a major consideration.
 Depending on your lone workers, their locations and the types of risks they could be exposed to, the nature of the response to an emergency could be very different.
 If your urban lone workers are exposed to people-based risks you will probably want a police or ambulance response, if your outdoor rural lone workers are exposed to environmental risks you will probably want a mountain rescue type of response.
 The type of lone worker monitoring solution you choose needs to be able to supply the correct response for you.

 And finally do consider the level of training and customer support you and your lone workers will need to ensure the solution you choose is properly implemented across your business.
 Good training at the beginning when the system is first adopted pays huge dividends in terms of engagement and ROI on your investment into the system.
 Responsive customer support when you or your lone workers need it ensures the training is embedded and any user error or technical issues are solved quickly.

 10. Assessing the Trackplot lone worker monitoring solution